 Climate Change Financing at ADB

-From 2019 to 2024, ADB has already reached $41.9 billion towards this commitment, investing in its operations (including both regular and concessional ordinary capital resources, as well as Asian Development Fund grant resources).
-This includes $11.1 billion committed in 2024, of which $1.6 billion is non-sovereign financing.
-From 2022 to 2024, the share of ADB operations supporting climate action has already reached 91%, surpassing the target for the second year in a row.
+From 2019 to 2025, ADB has already reached $55.4 billion towards this commitment, investing in its operations including both regular and concessional ordinary capital resources, as well as Asian Development Fund grant resources.
+This includes $13.5 billion committed in 2025, representing 51% of its total annual committed financing, of which $1.6 billion was delivered through nonsovereign financing.

-ADB committed $12.3 billion in climate finance from investments, technical assistance, and direct charges in 2024.
-Of this total, $7.4 billion (60%) is expected to contribute to climate change mitigation and $4.9 billion (40%) to climate change adaptation.
-ADB provided $11.2 billion of climate finance from its own resources and mobilized $1.1 billion from external resources.*
+Overall, ADB committed $14.8 billion in climate finance from investments, technical assistance, and direct charges in 2025.
+Of this total, $9.4 billion (64%) is expected to contribute to climate change mitigation and $5.3 billion (36%) to climate change adaptation.
+ADB provided $13.5 billion of climate finance from its own resources and mobilized $1.2 billion from external resources*.

 Data and Resources